jwds1978/jwds1978.github.io/_posts/2017-04-06-work-for-free-fuck-that.md

   &quot;If the Deal Goes Ahead, There Will Be Money In It for You&quot;
 </h3>
 <p>
-  You may remember David Thorne as the Internet maestro who brought us the hilarious exchange in which he tried to pay off an outstanding bill using
+  You may remember David Thorne as the Internet maestro who brought us the hilarious exchange in which he tried to pay-off an outstanding bill using
   <a
     href="{{ site.url }}{{ page.url }}#cite-next-time-ill-spend-the-money-on-drugs-instead" rel="me"
     title="Next time, I'll spend the money on drugs instead.">